EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

     </td>

     <td class="aligncenter" rowspan="8" align="center" valign="middle">
       LCD Data Bus line.
-They are responsible for theA parallel dataA transfer.
-DB7 is used to check the busy Flag.In 4 bitA mode, DB0 to DB3 are not used and are left open.
+They are responsible for the parallel data transfer.
+DB7 is used to check the busy Flag.In 4 bit mode, DB0 to DB3 are not used and are left open.
     </td>
   </tr>